How Iran Plans to Weather the Storm of US Sanctions

 “Some of them are based on barter agreements,” Sahimi said.
 “Iran will deliver oil, gas, petrochemicals and other exports, and in return receive what it needs, without needing to go through the [international banking] system.”

 Iraq has agreed to trade food supplies for oil and gas.
-Even the European Union is considering creating “special purpose vehicle” – a “sophisticated, multi-country bartering scheme” aimed at allowing European companies to continue to trade with Iran while avoiding sanctions.
+Even the European Union is considering creating a “special purpose vehicle” – a “sophisticated, multi-country bartering scheme” aimed at allowing European companies to continue to trade with Iran while avoiding sanctions.

 Under the assumption that the Trump administration would never sanction a European central bank, European countries have also discussed using central banks to “collect hundreds or even thousands of planned transactions and ‘bundle’ them together, sending the funds to Iran in one lump sum that would then be redistributed to the intended recipients,” NBC News reports.